 The lifespan of a grain moth can be 1-10 months based on the previous factors.
 Sometimes, these nosy insects can live for more than that.

 As you can see, the way that a grain moth can find its way into packed food is discreet.
-Therefore, most people tend to discover Indian meal moths in their stored goods after they’ve become adults.
+Therefore, most people tend to discover infestation in their stored goods after they’ve become adults.

 So, why do you need to get rid of pantry moths ASAP?

-First off, those winged insects can multiply quite fast, not to mention that they’re hard to discover.
-So, even though they’re harmless, you definitely wouldn’t want your food with moths in it.
+First off, those winged insects can multiply quite fast, not to mention that these flying insects are hard to discover.
+So, even though they’re harmless, you definitely wouldn’t want your food with adult moths in it.

-Surefire Tips on Getting Rid of Grain Moths
+Get Rid of Grain Moths or Pantry Pests

 Here are a few things you could try to eliminate pantry moths.